WaitThatShouldntWork/InferGPT/backend/README.md

 ## Set up

-Unless otherwise stated all of the commands mentioned in this README should be run from this directory.
+Unless otherwise stated all of the commands mentioned in this README should be run from `./backend`.

 1. Install dependencies
 ```bash